MystenLabs/narwhal/Docker/README.md

 to user to treat Narwhal as a pure mempool.
 When that happens, the gRPC server is bootstrapped for the primary nodes and that allow someone to interact with the node.

+The gRPC server for a primary node is running on port `8000`.
+However, by default, a container's port is not accessible to hit by the host (local) machine unless it's exported a mapped between a host's machine port and the corresponding container's port (e.x for someone to use a gRPC client on their computer to hit a primary's node container gRPC server).
+The [docker-compose](docker-compose.yml) file is exporting the gRPC port for each primary node, so they can be accessible from the host machine.
-The docker-compose file is exporting for the `primary` nodes the gRPC server's port so it can be accessible from the host machine.
-For the default setup of `4 primary` nodes, the `gRPC` ports are the following:
+For the default setup of `4 primary` nodes, the gRPC servers are basically listening to the following local (machine) ports:
 * `primary_0`: 8000
 * `primary_1`: 8001
 * `primary_2`: 8002
 * `primary_3`: 8003

+For example, to send a gRPC request to `primary_1` node, the url `127.0.0.1:8001` should be used.

 ### Folder structure